ueberdosis/tiptap-php/README.md

 ```

 #### Custom extensions
 You can even build custom extensions.
-If you’re used to the JavaScript API, you’ll be surprised how much of that works in PHP, too. 🤯 Find a simple example below.
+If you are used to the JavaScript API, you will be surprised how much of that works in PHP, too. 🤯 Find a simple example below.

 Make sure to dig through the extensions in this repository to learn more about the PHP extension API.